 Types of chocolates

-There are various types of chocolate available, all of which are catalogued according to their cocoa content.
-The temperature the cocoa beans are roasted at plays a part, as do the flavours added and the process used to make the chocolate in question.
-In simple terms, there are two adaptations of chocolate – milk and dark.
+There are various types of chocolate available, all of which are cataloged according to their cocoa content.
+The temperature the cocoa beans are roasted at plays a part, as do the flavors added and the process used to make the chocolate in question.
+In simple terms, there are two adaptations of chocolate – milk, and dark.
 Milk chocolate comes in the shape of a solid chocolate created using a high percentage of milk (usually in the form of liquid milk, milk powder or condensed milk).
-Dark chocolate, which is often labelled ‘plain’ chocolate, contains a high percentage of cocoa and less milk.
+Dark chocolate, which is often labeled ‘plain’ chocolate, contains a high percentage of cocoa and less milk.
 Combining cocoa with both sugar and fat creates this style of chocolate.
 Certain plain chocolate variants contain no sugar and come in a raw form.
 Only seasoned chocolate enthusiasts will dare to try 100% dark chocolate, which contains no milk at all.
-Other variants of chocolate include unsweetened chocolate, bittersweet chocolate and semisweet chocolate.
+Other variants of chocolate include unsweetened chocolate, bittersweet chocolate, and semisweet chocolate.
 Additionally, today’s confectioneries include sweet baking chocolate, used in cooking, and unsweetened cocoa powder, which is used to make hot and cold chocolate milk.
 For those who prefer a softer, less bitter taste, white chocolate is available.
-This type of chocolate boasts a combination of sugar, cocoa butter, milk solids and vanilla flavouring and only a small percentage of cocoa.
+This type of chocolate boasts a combination of sugar, cocoa butter, milk solids, and vanilla flavoring and only a small percentage of cocoa.

 Chocolate production around the world